 - For a sweet-tangy twist, drizzle the roasted cabbage wedges with Maple-Dijon Vinaigrette or a balsamic reduction (as made in my Fig Pizza recipe).

-- Go for an Asian flair and drizzle the wedges with the Plum Vinaigrette from my Chinese Chicken Salad.
+- Go for an Asian flair and drizzle the wedges with the Plum Vinaigrette from my Mandarin Orange Chicken Salad.

 - Add some crunch to the platter with toasted Panko breadcrumbs.
 Try the Garlic-Parmesan, Spicy Garlic, or Herbed versions in my “Crunchy Toppings” post.
 (I wrote the guide for topping Mac and Cheese, but it works here, too!
 Follow the toasting instructions intended for “stovetop mac and cheese.”)